My first experience on a snowmobile in Northern Maine.

 The ride back was fun, and smooth, albeit long.
 It The first 4 miles after leaving Wildwoods through the woods were bumpy, (Hey!
 I wonder if that’s where they get their name!) but after that it was smooth sailing.
 No tip overs, and I even topped 50 MPH at some places.
 It felt great to be free and wild.
 It gets dark in Maine a little after 4 at this time of year, so I got the snowmobiling in the dark experience in addition to the snowmobiling in the light experience. (spoiler alert – snowmobiling in the dark is not much different than snowmobiling in the light, except its a little colder, and a bit icy).
 It took us about 2 1/2 hours to get back to where we started, and quite honestly, I didn’t have much left in me.
 But I was thankful for such a challenge/accomplishment on my first snowmobiling adventure!!
 I would NOT recommend this type of adventure for beginners in winter adventures – I only fared well because I had good gear from my winter hikes, as well as winter hiking/skiing experience.

 Tell us your snowmobiling adventures!
+Are you a woman who learned how to snowmobile?
 What are your favorite trails?
 Your favorite gear?I’ve got the bug – so I’m really looking forward to hearing more stories.
 Life goals – snowmobile into barren mountains and then snowshoe up. (this will totally happen)

 sending WARMTH and ADVENTURE from Maine –